Answered By Library Staff

 • This video explains how to find scholarly articles, but read on for more tips:

 • If searching the Discovery Catalog on the Library's homepage, you can limit on the left side to "Articles" and "Peer-Reviewed."
-An icon of a person with a check mark will appear on identified peer-reviewed results (thought you will need to verify that the result is marked correctly).
+An icon of a person with a check mark will appear on identified peer-reviewed results (though you will need to verify that the result is marked correctly).
 The Discovery Catalog searches a lot of our relevant databases all at once for us.

 • For a database example, in Ebscohost databases,on the search screen, you can check the Scholarly (Peer Reviewed) Journals box in the Limit your results options section.
 This filter removes newspapers, magazines, and other non-scholarly sources.